List of Important Days in September

 • Director-General: Audrey Azoulay

-• Organised by the International Association for Suicide Prevention (IASP) and co-sponsored by WHO.
+• It is organised by the International Association for Suicide Prevention (IASP) and co-sponsored by WHO.

-• To raise awareness around the globe that suicide can be prevented.
+• It is celebrated to raise awareness around the globe that suicide can be prevented.

 • WHO had launched a “40 seconds of action” campaign to increase awareness about the scale of suicides all over the world.